In3tinct/See-SURF/README.md

 https://google.com/abc/1/urlToConnect=https://yahoo.com
 https://google.com/123/urlToConnect=https://yahoo.com

-5) Supply cookies for an authenticated scans
+5) Supply cookies for an authenticated scanning.

 ## How to use?
 This would run with default threads=10, no cookies/session and NO verbose mode python3 see-surf.py -H https://www.google.com

-Space seperate Cookies can be supplied for an authenticated session crawling python3 see-surf.py -H https://www.google.com -c cookie_name1=value1 cookie_name2=value2
+Space seperate Cookies can be supplied for an authenticated session crawling (Highly Recommended) python3 see-surf.py -H https://www.google.com -c cookie_name1=value1 cookie_name2=value2

 Supplying no. of threads and verbose mode (VERBOSE MODE IS NOT RECOMMENDED IF YOU DON'T WANT TO SPEND LONGER TIME BUT THE